Diane Keaton: Relationships and family

-Keaton has had romantic associations with several entertainment industry personalities, starting with director Woody Allen during her role in the 1969 Broadway production of Play It Again, Sam.
+Keaton was romantically involved with several high-profile entertainment-industry personalities, starting with Woody Allen when she played a role in the 1969 Broadway production of Play It Again, Sam, which he had written.
 Their relationship turned romantic following a dinner after a late-night rehearsal.
-It was her sense of humor that attracted Allen.
-They briefly lived together during the production, but by the time of the film release of the same name in 1972, their living arrangement became informal.
-They worked together on eight films between 1971 and 1993, and Keaton has said that Allen remains one of her closest friends.
+Her sense of humor particularly attracted him.
+They briefly lived together during the production, but by the time the film came out, in 1972, their living arrangement had become more informal.
+They worked together on eight films between 1971 and 1993, and Keaton said that Allen remained one of her closest friends.
+In 2017, Keaton stated that she visits Allen and his wife whenever she's in New York and said of Allen: "He is so hilarious and I just adored him, I really did."

-Keaton also had a relationship with her Godfather Trilogy costar Al Pacino.
-Their on-again, off-again relationship ended after the filming of The Godfather Part III.
-Keaton said of Pacino, "Al was simply the most entertaining man...
+Keaton was also in a relationship with her Godfather trilogy co-star Al Pacino.
+Their on-again, off-again relationship ended after they wrapped filming The Godfather Part III.
+Keaton said of Pacino, "Al was simply the most entertaining man ...
 To me, that's, that is the most beautiful face.
 I think Warren [Beatty] was gorgeous, very pretty, but Al's face is like whoa.
 Killer, killer face."
+In 2017, Keaton elaborated: "I was mad for him.
+Charming, hilarious, a nonstop talker.
+There was an aspect of him that was like a lost orphan, like this kind of crazy idiot savant.
+And oh, gorgeous!”
+Following her death in 2025, Pacino said: "Diane was my partner, my friend, someone who brought me happiness and on more than one occasion influenced the direction of my life.
+Though over thirty years has past since we were together, the memories remain vivid, and with her passing, they have returned with a force that is both painful and moving...
+I will always remember her.
+She could fly — and in my heart, she always will."

-Keaton was already dating Warren Beatty in 1979 when they co-starred in the film Reds.
-Beatty was a regular subject in tabloid magazines and media coverage, and Keaton became included, much to her bewilderment.
-In 1985, Vanity Fair called her "the most reclusive star since Garbo."
+Keaton was already dating Warren Beatty in 1979 when they co-starred in the film Reds (1981).
+Keaton said of him: "He is just a brilliant character.
+So complex and charming."
+Beatty was a regular subject of tabloid and other media coverage, and Keaton became included, much to her bewilderment.
+In 1985, Vanity Fair called her "the most reclusive star since Garbo".
 This relationship ended shortly after Reds wrapped.
 Troubles with the production are thought to have strained the relationship, including numerous financial and scheduling problems.
-Keaton remains friends with Beatty.
+Keaton remained friends with Beatty.

-In July 2001, Keaton said of being older and unmarried, "I don't think that because I'm not married it's made my life any less.
-That old maid myth is garbage."
-Keaton has two adopted children, daughter Dexter (adopted 1996) and son Duke (2001).
-Her father's death made mortality more apparent to her, and she decided to become a mother at age 50.
-She later said of having children, "Motherhood has completely changed me.
+In her fifties, she adopted two children — a daughter in 1996 and a son in 2001.
+She later stated: "Motherhood has completely changed me.
 It's just about like the most completely humbling experience that I've ever had."

 Religious beliefs

 Keaton said she produced her 1987 documentary Heaven because "I was always pretty religious as a kid ...
 I was primarily interested in religion because I wanted to go to heaven."
-When she grew up, she became agnostic.
+When she grew up, Keaton became agnostic.